M2-branes, Higher Form Symmetries and 1-Gerbes: Higher form symmetries for gauge theories

 Using the map from the Lie groups to its associated Lie algebras: $ G\to Alg(G)=\mathfrak{g}$ with $g=e^{i\alpha}$, we can define the invertible topological operator as follows \cite{Gaiotto:2014kfa}:

-In four-dimensional Maxwell theory \cite{Gaiotto:2014kfa}, \cite{Gomes:2023ahz}, one has the ordinary $U(1)$ Noether symmetry, which belongs to HFS$(0)$, together with electric and magnetic 1-form symmetries, i.e.\ HFS$(1)$.
-Gauging the global HFS$(1)$ symmetry produces a mixed ’t~Hooft anomaly, manifested as a nontrivial transformation of the path integral $\mathcal{Z}(A,\{B_I\}_I)$ under 1-form gauge transformations:
+In four-dimensional Maxwell theory \cite{Gaiotto:2014kfa}, \cite{Gomes:2023ahz}, there are an electric and magnetic 1-form symmetries, i.e.\ HFS$(1)$.
+The gauging the global HFS$(1)$ symmetry makes manifest a mixed ’t~Hooft anomaly, in fact, the transformation of the path integral $\mathcal{Z}(A,\{B_I\}_I)$ under the 1-form gauge transformation is

 where $\phi(\Lambda,\{B_I\})$ is a $U(1)$ phase.
 This phase encodes the mixed anomaly between the electric and magnetic 1-form symmetries.
 Here $\{B_I\}$ denotes the collection of background gauge fields associated with the $I$-th HFS$(p)$ symmetry of the theory \cite{Schafer-Nameki:2023jdn}.
 The anomaly reflects the fact that one cannot gauge the electric and magnetic 1-form symmetries simultaneously.
-To restore gauge invariance, one must introduce an anomaly-inflow action, governed by an invertible anomaly theory (a TQFT) defined on a five-dimensional bordism $\mathcal{D}\in \mathbf{Bord}_5$ with $H_0(\mathcal{D},\mathbb{Z})\cong \mathbb{Z}$ and boundary $\partial\mathcal{D}=\mathcal{M}$.
+To restore gauge invariance, one must introduce an anomaly-inflow action, governed by an invertible anomaly theory (a TQFT) defined on a 5d-manifold $\mathcal{D}$ up to bordisms, with boundary $\partial\mathcal{D}=\mathcal{M}$.
 This motivates defining a modified path integral $\widetilde{\mathcal{Z}}$, in which the TQFT factor cancels out the anomalous contribution.